TWiStErRob/twisterrob.github.io/_posts/2015-06-13-git-pull-request.md

 <!--more-->

 ## What is a PR?
 A <dfn>Pull&nbsp;Request</dfn> is request created on GitHub to merge code from one fork of the repository to another.
-Usually there's a feature/bug branch in the fork and the PR is made against the `master` branch &mdash;, or wherever their `HEAD` commit is &mdash; in the base repository.
+Usually there's a feature/bug branch in the fork and the PR is made against the default branch (usually called `main` or `master`) in the base repository.

 ## GitHub setup